AERPAW-Platform-Control/portal/README.md

 # terminate it along with the uswgi processes it spawned
 $ kill -9 41712 41725 41727
 ```
-#or kill it more conviniently
+# or kill it more conviniently
 $ kill -INT `cat /tmp/project-master.pid`
-# or for convenience...
+# or
 $ uwsgi --stop /tmp/project-master.pid